What is the best sleeping

 Obstructive Sleep Apnoea is the most common type of sleep apnoea, caused by your airway being blocked.
 In OSA, breathing stops for 10 seconds or more, at least 10 times an hour at night.

-According to the British Lung Foundation, up to 4% of middle-aged men and 2% of middle-aged women in the UK have OSA.
+According to a study from the British Lung Foundation, up to 4% of middle-aged men and 2% of middle-aged women in the UK have OSA.
 Older people are more at risk: up to 20% of adults over 70 are estimated to suffer from OSA.

 For those living with OSA, the muscles that normally hold the airway open in your throat relax too much, allowing your throat to close and block the movement of air.
 This means sufferers have to work much harder to breathe, causing the loud snoring and following silence that are the hallmarks of OSA.